wdi-sg/project-1/README.md

 ### Gameplay

+Move your mouse around to bump into other fishes.
 Eating smaller fish will make you bigger, and bumping into bigger fish will make you smaller.
 Make yourself the biggest fish in the sea!